The role of social media in recruitment

 Around 90% of recruiters use LinkedIn for social media recruiting, and 55% use Facebook.
 We’ll have a small exploration into these two channels, as well as the newer kid on the block, TikTok.

-LinkedIn – where everyone dons their best virtual get up and puts their professional face forward.
+LinkedIn – where everyone dons their best virtual get-up and puts their professional face forward.
 As a platform dedicated to career building, it makes sense that LinkedIn is the most popular place for a strong recruitment strategy.
 Apart from posting job openings and updates, you can get a good picture of potential candidates and even reach out to passive candidates who could be a great fit for your business.
 Your business-focused content is going to be best received here.

-Facebook is a great place to build a dedicated audience and reach new people that wouldn’t have heard about your business.
+Facebook is a great place to build a dedicated audience and reach new people who wouldn’t have heard about your business.
 Plus, with over 3 billion daily users, there’s a good chance you’re fairly comfortable with the platform already.
 One caveat for success though – as this isn’t a totally business-focused channel, post regularly and with some variety to cut through the noise.
 That means not just a job posting once every few months, but updates about your company and your people that your audience will find interesting and entertaining.

 TikTok

 Ah, TikTok.
 This platform has rocketed in popularity over the last couple of years, with its 1.5 billion users spending 4.43 billion minutes watching content every single day.
 It’s simultaneously amazing for audience engagement and inaccessible for most people who aren’t users themselves.
-This applies particularly for older generations, many of whom aren’t across the latest dances or trends on the platform.
+This applies particularly for older generations, many of whom aren’t up on the latest dances or trends on the platform.

 Are there any risks from using social media platforms as a recruitment tool?